alexhkurz/algorithm-analysis-2023/resources/temporal-logic/LTL.md

 With what we learned about LTL now, we can have a look under the hood.

 For historical reasons, Spin's internal representations of LTL-formulas are known as *never claims*. `spin -f` translates a formula into this internal representation.
-In our case I decided to call it `neverclaim.pml` and we can inspect it.
+In our case I decided to call it `neverclaim` and we can inspect it.

 ```c
 never  {    /* ![](success && bobAlice -> aliceBob) */